dmoret85/openFoam_Manual/12_Debugging and Troubleshooting/Common_failure_modes.md

 - Abrupt refinement transitions

 Mesh problems often manifest as numerical instability but cannot be fixed through solver settings alone.

+Mesh-related failures often appear only after numerics are made more accurate, as excessive numerical diffusion can initially mask mesh deficiencies.

 ---